Shared ownership mortgages

 What happens if the value of my house changes?

-If, when you come to sell the property, its value has increased, you’ll split the profit with your lender (the housing association) depending on how much you each own.
+If, when you come to sell the property, its value has increased, you’ll split the profit with the housing association depending on how much you each own.

 Can I make home improvements?

-Your housing association will probably need to approve any major refurbishments, such as a new kitchen or extension.
-But the good news is that, like any lender, they want you to invest in your home so are likely to say yes.
+Your landlord will probably need to approve any major refurbishments, such as a new kitchen or extension.
+But you’re generally free to make cosmetic changes, like redecorating your bedroom.

 The downside is that if you then want to buy a bigger share of your home, it may cost you more as you’ll probably have increased the value of the property.